Sustainability at Colchester Institute

 At Colchester Institute we are passionate about preparing our students and apprentices for enjoyable and productive careers and also to contribute to our society.

 To do that it is vital that we all understand the environmental challenges facing Essex, England, and our planet.
-This must, and will, become an ever more important part of what our students learn at College.
+This must, and will, become an ever more important part of what our students learn at the College.

 EV Charging Station